-How to get the party you want without hurting your host's feelings; plus, the best baby gift registries.
+How to get the party you want without hurting your host'’s feelings

 I had nothing to do with planning my first baby shower.
 In fact, I was so out of the loop that I didn't even make it to the party.
 When I went into labor 11 days early, I called my boss to tell her I wouldn't be at work that day.
 "But you have to come in," she shrieked.
 "We're having your surprise baby shower this afternoon!"
 My co-workers wound up nibbling cupcakes without me as I ushered my daughter into the world at a hospital across town.